Waterfox83/kubernetes-starter/ReadMe1.md

  Run `docker run -p 8080:8080 waterfox83/kubernetes-starter`

-## Deploying to Kubernetes Cluster
+## Deploying to Azure Kubernetes Cluster

 For running on AKS, we should create and push the image to ACR.
-Here we are pushing it to docker hub.

 We need to create the image first though, run `./gradlew jibBuildTar` and `docker load --input build/jib-image.tar` to create and load the image.

-Push it to docker hub: `docker push waterfox83/kubernetes-starter:latest`
+Push it to ACR: `docker push waterfox83/kubernetes-starter:latest`

 Deploy the image on Kubernetes: `kubectl apply -f deploy/starter-httpdeploy.yaml`